-A walking embodiment of Samantha Jones- Rachel Sennott stands as an up and coming comedian, actress, and writer who bricks, lives, and moves gracefully through the New York scene.
+A walking embodiment of Samantha Jones- Rachel Sennott stands as an up and coming comedian, actress, and writer who lives and moves gracefully through the New York scene.

 Before Sennott knew she would become a triple threat, she was just a kid who assumed the best out of life.
 Now, as a 20 something adult, she finds herself in the heat of adulthood, learning how to navigate family, career choices, and romantic relationships.
 Her fame on social media helps propel an authentic image to the public, letting everyone in on every intimate and tangible thing in her life.

 “I've gone through a couple different iterations on Instagram.
 I feel like I'm kind of trying to be a character.
 It’s a blatant sexuality- trying to call attention to it, sort of to the most extreme degree.
 When the quarantine first happened, I [took] a picture of me in a bikini with my laptop, like, ‘Oh, getting dressed for work,’” Sennott said.
 “It’s a joke, but it’s riding the line of who I am in real life.
 A lot of times, guys assume that they know me personally because I tweet jokes about personal things.
 I remain in control of it.”

 Her assumed control on social media allows her to guide her own career, but it also creates a sense of pressure, causing her to create the best material she possibly can.